 Wednesday was just one of those days.
 Nothing seemed to be going right.
 The heavy rains the night before had flooded most of the smaller bridges and country roads around my town and nearby towns.
 The rush hour traffic to work in the morning was pretty bad.
 My phone was buzzing with text updates from the county about road and bridge closures.

-I hopped in my car around 7:30AM, launched Waze and punched in the address for my client's location.
-I hoped that Waze, with it’s near real-time social updates, would provide the best route to the office.
+I hopped in my car around 7:30 AM, launched Waze and punched in the address for my client's location.
+With its near-real-time social updates, I hoped that Waze would provide the best route to the office.
 My hopes were dashed when I got to Princeton Avenue.
 Bumper to bumper traffic heading out toward Route 206.

 Waze directed me down another street toward Princeton Pike.
 Nope!
-Princeton Pike at that location was closed to south bound traffic.
+Princeton Pike at that location was closed to southbound traffic.
 So I turned around and headed back to Route 206 South.

-Waze sent me toward Province Line Road which had started backing up.
+Waze sent me toward Province Line Road, which had started backing up.
 Three light changes later, I was headed back down Princeton Pike toward Princeton Avenue.
-I arrived at Spruce street around 8:45AM.
-My 16 mile commute had taken me over an hour to complete.
+I arrived at Spruce street around 8:45 AM.
+My 16-mile commute had taken me over an hour to complete.
 But this was only the start of my frustrating day.

-After commiserating with my office mates I took a look at my calendar.
-I had a meeting scheduled for 9:00AM at the other office.
+After commiserating with my office mates, I took a look at my calendar.
+I had a meeting scheduled for 9:00 AM at the other office.
 What!?
 So I decided to reschedule that meeting for Friday.
-I started to unpack my computer bag and realized I had left my glucose-meter at home.
-The meter is the brains of my insulin pump.
+I started to unpack my computer bag and realized I had left my glucose meter at home.
+The meter is the brain of my insulin pump.
 While I can manually give myself a bolus of insulin, the calculations for getting the dosage correct are complicated.

-So, at 11:30AM I drove home to get the meter.
+So, at 11:30 AM, I drove home to get the meter.
 It took me about 30 minutes to get from the office to my door.
 I rushed in, grab the meter, tested my blood glucose, entered the carbs for my lunch, and bolused.
 Then I hopped back into my car and started driving back to the office while eating my sandwich.
 I was frustrated and stressed.
-As I drove down Route 206 I noticed the pink buds on the trees along the road near Community Park North.
+As I drove down Route 206, I noticed the pink buds on the trees along the road near Community Park North.
 To hell with it.
 I need a break.
 Work can wait.